NASA discovers Mars rock with ancient potential for life

 “This is why they went here,” says Bruce Betts, chief scientist for The Planetary Society and LightSail program manager.
 “This is what Perseverance was sent to do.”

 NASA selected the rover’s landing site, Jezero Crater, in part because of its potential for discoveries like this.
-Billions of years ago, the river valley where Cheyava Falls sits used to flow with water and empty into a lake within Jezero Crater.
-Perseverance provides a window into this past as it explores the area, and the rover has found intriguing evidence, like Cheyava Falls, that is shaping our sense of whether Mars could have once supported life.
+The river valley where Cheyava Falls sits once flowed with water billions of years ago, emptying into a lake within Jezero Crater.
+Perseverance provides a window into this past as it explores the area.
+The rover has found other intriguing samples that are shaping our sense of whether Mars could have once supported life.

-But while NASA’s grand plan for Mars appears to be paying off, its next step is unclear.
-Mars Sample Return currently aims to bring back samples by the early 2030s, but that timing is in flux while NASA redesigns the mission amid indiscriminate budget cuts to NASA’s science programs.
-That, in turn, might change when scientists get to the bottom of what’s going on at Cheyava Falls.
+Though NASA’s grand plan for Mars appears to be paying off, its next step is unclear.
+Mars Sample Return aims to bring back samples by the early 2030s, but that timing is in flux while NASA redesigns the mission amid indiscriminate budget cuts to its science programs.
+That could affect when scientists can finally get to the bottom of what’s going on at Cheyava Falls.

 “Odds are, unless they find something more concrete, like little creatures waving at them,” says Betts, “it’s going to be a few years.”